4honor-io/4honor-docs/docs/intro.md

 You're reading a pull request from one of your teammates and then you see they write an amazing fast SQL query.

-You decide to give them the achievement `mastery SQL query` because you feel you know SQL well.
+You decide to give them the achievement `mastery SQL query` because you feel they know SQL well.

 ---